Foreign central banks' U.S. debt holdings fall: Fed

 NEW YORK (Reuters) - Foreign central banks’ overall holdings of U.S. marketable securities at the Federal Reserve fell in the latest week, data from the U.S. central bank showed on Thursday.

-The Fed said its holdings of U.S. securities kept for overseas central banks fell $767 million in the week ended August 7, to stand at $3.3 trillion.
+The Fed said its holdings of U.S. securities kept for overseas central banks fell $2.7 billion in the week ended August 14, to stand at $3.3 trillion.

-The breakdown of custody holdings showed overseas central banks’ holdings of Treasury debt fell by $541 million to stand at $2.9 trillion.
+The breakdown of custody holdings showed overseas central banks’ holdings of Treasury debt fell by $5.2 billion to stand at $2.9 trillion.

-Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, fell by $340 million to stand at $308 billion.
+Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, rose by $2.5 billion to stand at $310 billion.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest foreign holders of Treasuries.